lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Want to trace function calls in your system live and inspect what your code is seeing as the calls come in?
 Sure, that's available.
 There are even high-level tools like the Orion web UI that let you run distributed traces to profile particular functions and graph the performance numbers.

 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?

-TODO maybe a section on Ash as a move into enterprise?
 ## A Future built four decades ago

 When you line up all the unique upsides of the BEAM, Erlang and Elixir it ends up sounding too good to be true.
 It sounds a bit futuristic.
 I would expect someone to say that they are still in the early days of this roadmap and that they would love to have us along for the journey as they ship their 0.1.
 It sounds like unfounded hype that will never come to pass.

 Fortunately for us someone decided to build something futuristic almost four decades ago.
 And then Elixir put a spotlight on it about a decade ago.
 You can just get started.

 As William Gibson said: the future is already here, it is just not evenly distributed yet.